Increase Your Organic Search Visibility: SEO Strategy for Beginners

 9. Create an Outreach Strategy

 While improving your SEO usually means auditing and updating content on your site, one of the most influential pieces to successful SEO that helps build brand authority is guest blogging.
 Remember, Google looks for four key things when reviewing rankings: experience, expertise, authority, and trustworthiness (E.A.A.T.).
-Authority is everything on Google if you want to rank, which is why you’ll want to have some form of an outreach strategy if you wish to garner backlinks.
+Authority is everything on Google, which is why you’ll want to have some form of an outreach strategy if you wish to garner backlinks.

 If you want to reach out to influencers or publications for a collaboration or campaign, you’ll need to create an outreach strategy and craft a well-thought-out email and message with some information about you and your business, your mission, and creative ideas.
 You can begin outreach by interacting with brands or influencers on social media by engaging with their posts, mentioning them in your own posts, and re-sharing their content with feedback.